To find out if you or a family member qualifies for DACA, visit our DACalculator™

 benefit is authorized.
 No benefit is conferred on family members by virtue of

-Arizona has stated it will not issue driver's licenses to persons granted DACA benefits on the theory that
+Arizona has taken the position that it will not issue driver's licenses to persons granted DACA benefits on the theory that

 that it will give in-state tuition benefits to DACA recipients because the DACA EAD is a document recognized for that